ue22-p23/web/notebooks/36-react-samples-nb.md

 declares 2 JS variables:

-* the first one `counter` being a storage variable (here initialized to 0),
+* the first one `counter` being a **storage variable** (here initialized to 0),
-* and the second one `setCounter` being the function to use for modifying this variable
+* and the second one `setCounter` being the **function** to use for **modifying** this variable

-and the magic here being that each time this function is called, all the places where it is used in the DOM will be updated; and indeed when e.g. the `increaseCounter` callback is called, you can see in the app the counter being updated in 2 separate locations, with one single call to `setCounter`.
+and the magic here being that each time this function is called, all the places where it is used in the DOM will be updated; and indeed when e.g. the `increaseCounter` callback is called, you can see in the app the counter being updated in 2 separate locations (in the title, and between the buttons), with one single call to `setCounter`.

-not only this is powerful, but it also efficient (under the hood React maintains a so-called virtual DOM, that allows it to compute the changes in memory, so it can only update the parts that need to be; but that's another story entirely)
+not only this is powerful, but it also efficient (under the hood React maintains a so-called virtual DOM, that allows it to compute the changes in memory, so it can only update the parts that need to be; but that's another story entirely...)

+### the assignment

+you can now get around to finish the assignment, which is to add a third counter in the app

+again in this development environment, there is no need to reload anything, just

+* organize your screen with the editor on the left and the browser on the right
+* do changes in the editor, and save them (or turn on vscode's auto-save feature)
+* the changes apply immediately in the browser

+the change should take you less than a minute
+**if you're ahead** you can also add a logo on top of the page - check out `App.css` that already has provisions for that

 +++